 k. accept instructions and respond appropriately to criticism from supervisors.

 l. get along with coworkers or peers without (unduly) distracting them or exhibiting behavioral extremes.

 m. respond appropriately to changes in a (routine) work setting.

 n. be aware of normal hazards and take appropriate precautions.

 IF YOU CANNOT DO THESE THINGS YOU DO NOT HAVE THE MENTAL ABILITIES TO ANY WORK

 As noted earlier, each one of these elements is necessary to perform unskilled work.
 If you cannot get along with coworkers, you cannot work at any job.
 Likewise, if you cannot complete an 8 hour work day without mental issues interfering with your day, you cannot work.
 One of the big issues on the job is distracting other employees.
 If you do this, you will definitely be let go from work.
 The same thing will happen if you cannot complete a normal work day due to mental illness.
 You will be fired.
 It is impossible to work if you cannot complete your shift.
 The boss can always hire someone else to fill your position if you don’t make it through an eight hour work day.

 If your mental illness makes it impossible for your to do the above tasks, you have a disability.
-Therefore, you need to apply for disability benefits at ssa. gov. It is important to hire a lawyer to help you file your application.
+Therefore, you need to apply for disability benefits at the Social Security website.
+It is important to hire a lawyer to help you file your application.
 Additionally, your lawyer can help you file an appeal if the SSA denies you benefits.
 Your future livelihood is at stake.
 You need monthly benefits to help you and your family pay the bills.
 This is an important decision.
 You need to choose a lawyer with experience.
 But, not just any legal experience.
 Choose a lawyer who specializes in disability law.

 CONTACT CANNON DISABILITY LAW IN UTAH, NEVADA, CALIFORNIA, AND OTHER STATES